 Preparing for your test

 You are able to eat and drink normally before a biopsy.
 Take your medicines as normal.
 But if you are taking any blood thinning medicines you might need to stop them before the test.
 Your doctor or nurse will tell you when to stop.

-Your doctor will feel for your thyroid lump, so that they can put the needle straight into the right place.
+Your doctor will feel for your thyroid lump, so that they can put the needle into the right place.
 They usually use an ultrasound scanner to help guide the needle in.

 Once the needle is in place, your doctor uses a syringe to suck out a small amount of fluid and cells.
 They send this sample to the laboratory for a specialist doctor (pathologist) to look at.